mantidproject/mantid/docs/source/algorithms/Stitch1D-v3.rst

 #.
 The weighted mean of the two workspaces in range [:literal:`StartOverlap`, :literal:`EndOverlap`]
    is calculated.
 Note that if both workspaces have zero errors, an un-weighted mean will be performed instead.
 #.
-For histograms, the output workspace will be created by summing the left-hand-side workspace (values in range
+The output workspace will be created by summing the left-hand-side workspace (values in range
    [:literal:`StartX`, :literal:`StartOverlap`], where :literal:`StartX` is the minimum X value
    specified via :literal:`Params` or calculated from the left-hand-side workspace) + weighted mean workspace + right-hand-side workspace (values in range [:literal:`EndOverlap`, :literal:`EndX`], where :literal:`EndX` is the maximum X value specified via :literal:`Params` or calculated from the right-hand-side workspace) multiplied by the scale factor.
    Dx values will not be present in the output workspace.
-   For point data, the output workspace will propagate x values and Dx values present in the overlap range to the output workspace.
 #.
 The special values are put back in the output workspace.
 Note that if both the left-hand-side
    workspace and the right-hand-side workspace happen to have a different special value in the same bin, this bin will be set to infinite in the output workspace.